Project

 Part two of the project completed implementation in October 2023

-• Supported students in 587 government schools through additional academic, supervisory and infrastructure support
+• Supporting students in government schools through additional academic, supervisory and infrastructure support.

-• Established and supported peer groups in CBE communities and School Student Associations in government school communities to teach girls leadership skills
+• Establishing and supporting peer groups in CBE communities and School Student Associations in government school communities, to teach girls leadership skills.

-• Supported 1,995 young women to become teachers through a teaching apprenticeship programme and grants to attend Teacher Training Colleges
+• Supporting young women to become teachers through a teaching apprenticeship programme and grants to attend Teacher Training Colleges.